Seven Governance Themes. One Structural Finding.

 Policy as a living document

-A policy that exists but hasn’t been reviewed is a policy that may no longer reflect the law, the evidence, or the reality of your workforce.
-The survey found:
+A policy that exists but hasn't been reviewed may no longer reflect the law, the evidence, or the reality of the workforce:

 29.9%